theking2/kingsoft-persist-rest/README.md

 ];
 ```

 where `namespace` can be adjusted.
-Discovery can that commmence with:
+Discovery can than commence with:

 ```php
 <?php declare(strict_types=1);